Methods of processing and disposal of waste. New recycling technologies. Application of physical and chemical processing methods

 5th - practically harmless

-In Russia, there is a Federal waste classifier, in which each type of waste, depending on the source of its origin, is assigned an identification code.
+In Russia there is a Federal Classification of Waste, in which each type of waste, depending on the source of its origin, is assigned an identification code.

 Waste production

-Industrial waste - solid, liquid and gaseous production waste obtained as a result of chemical, thermal, mechanical and other transformations of materials of natural and anthropogenic origin.
+Industrial waste is solid, liquid and gaseous industrial waste obtained as a result of chemical, thermal, mechanical and other transformations of materials of natural and anthropogenic origin.

-Waste of certain products - unusable residues of raw materials and / or substances and energy arising in the course of technological processes that are not subject to utilization.
+Waste of certain products is unusable remnants of raw materials and/or substances and energy generated during technological processes that cannot be recycled.

-The part of the waste that can be used in the same production is called recyclable waste.
-This includes the remains of raw materials and other types of material resources formed in the process of production of goods (performance of work, provision of services).
-Due to the partial loss of some consumer properties, returnable waste can be used in conditions with reduced requirements for the product, or with increased consumption, sometimes they are not used for their intended purpose, but only in auxiliary production (for example, used car oils - for lubricating non-critical components technology).
-At the same time, the remains of raw materials and other material assets that are transferred to other divisions as full-fledged raw materials, in accordance with the technological process, as well as by-products obtained as a result of the technological process, do not belong to returnable waste.
+The part of waste that can be used in the same production is called returnable waste.
+This includes the remains of raw materials and other types of material resources formed during the production of goods (performance of work, provision of services).
+Due to the partial loss of some consumer properties, returnable waste can be used in conditions with reduced requirements for the product, or with increased consumption; sometimes they are not used for their intended purpose, but only in auxiliary production (for example, used automobile oils - for lubrication of non-critical components technology).
+At the same time, the remains of raw materials and other material assets, which are transferred to other departments as full-fledged raw materials, in accordance with the technological process, as well as by-products obtained as a result of the technological process, are not considered returnable waste.

-Wastes that cannot be used within the framework of this production, but can be used in other industries, are called secondary raw materials.
+Waste that cannot be used within a given production, but can be used in other productions, is called secondary raw materials.

-Waste, which at this stage of economic development is inexpedient to process.
-They form irretrievable losses, they are previously neutralized in case of danger and buried at special polygons.
+Waste that is not practical to recycle at this stage of economic development.
+They form irretrievable losses; they are first neutralized in case of danger and buried in special landfills.

-In industrial ecology, production waste is understood as waste in a solid state of aggregation ( some gaseous and liquid wastes may solidify, for example in filters or sedimentation tanks).
-The same applies to consumer waste - industrial and household (Fig. 1).
+In industrial ecology, production waste is understood as waste that is in a solid state of aggregation ( Some gaseous and liquid wastes may become solids, for example in filters or settling tanks).
+The same applies to consumer waste – industrial and household (Fig. 1).

-Rice. one.
-Classification of the main types of solid waste
+Rice.
+1. Classification of main types of solid waste

-Consumption waste is products and materials that have lost their consumer properties as a result of physical (material) or obsolescence.
+Consumer waste is products and materials that have lost their consumer properties as a result of physical (material) or moral wear and tear.

-Industrial consumer waste is cars, machine tools and other obsolete equipment of enterprises.
+Industrial consumer waste is machines, machine tools and other obsolete equipment of enterprises.

-A special category of waste (mainly industrial) is radioactive waste (RW) generated during the extraction, production and use of radioactive substances as fuel for nuclear power plants, vehicles (for example, nuclear submarines) and other purposes.
+A special category of waste (mainly industrial) consists of radioactive waste (RAW), generated during the extraction, production and use of radioactive substances as fuel for nuclear power plants, vehicles (for example, nuclear submarines) and other purposes.

-A great danger to the environment is posed by toxic waste, including some of the non-hazardous waste at the stage of their appearance, which acquire toxic properties during storage.
+Toxic waste poses a great danger to the environment, including some non-hazardous waste at the stage of its occurrence, which acquire toxic properties during storage.

-Modern technologies for processing waste of the agro-industrial complex with the production of biogas
+Modern technologies for processing waste from the agro-industrial complex to produce biogas

-In alternative energy, a special place is occupied by the processing of bio-mass ( organic agricultural and household waste) methane fermentation to produce biogas containing about 70% methane and disinfected organic fertilizers.
-The most important is the utilization of biomass in agriculture, where a large amount of fuel is consumed for various technological needs and the need for high-quality fertilizers is constantly growing.
-In total, about 60 varieties of biogas technologies are currently used or developed in the world.
+In alternative energy, a special place is occupied by the processing of biomass ( organic agricultural and household waste) methane fermentation to produce biogas containing about 70% methane and disinfected organic fertilizers.
+The most important utilization of biomass is in agriculture, where large amounts of fuel are consumed for various technological needs and the need for high-quality fertilizers is constantly growing.
+In total, about 60 types of biogas technologies are currently used or developed in the world.
 Biogas is a mixture of methane and carbon dioxide produced during anaerobic digestion.
-The residue resulting from the biogas production process contains a significant amount of organic matter and can be used as fertilizer.
+The residue formed during the biogas production process contains a significant amount of organic matter and can be used as fertilizer.
 The production of biogas is economically justified and is preferable when processing a constant stream of waste (effluent from livestock farms, plant waste, etc.).
-Profitability lies in free raw materials (waste), low-cost organization and management of their supply.
-The production of biogas is especially effective in agro-industrial complexes, where there is the possibility of a complete ecological cycle.
+Cost-effectiveness lies in free raw materials (waste), low-cost organization and management of their supply.
+The production of biogas is especially effective in agro-industrial complexes, where a complete ecological cycle is possible.

-1. Biogas can be used to generate heat and electricity with high efficiency;
+1. Biogas can be used to produce thermal and electrical energy with high efficiency;

-2. Anaerobic processing of animal waste, crop production and activated sludge makes it possible to obtain ready-to-use mineral fertilizers with a high content of nitrogen and phosphorus components (in contrast to traditional methods of preparing organic fertilizers by composting methods, in which up to 30-40% of nitrogen is lost);
+2. Anaerobic processing of livestock, crop waste and activated sludge makes it possible to obtain ready-to-use mineral fertilizers with a high content of nitrogen and phosphorus components (in contrast to traditional methods of preparing organic fertilizers using composting methods, which lose up to 30-40% of nitrogen);

-3. The residue is decontaminated and pathogenic microorganisms are eliminated, the waste after anaerobic processing meets the requirements of environmental authorities;
+3. The residue is disinfected and pathogenic microorganisms are eliminated; waste after anaerobic processing meets the requirements set by environmental authorities;

 4. Biogas plants can be located in any region of the country and do not require the construction of expensive gas pipelines and complex infrastructure;

-5. Biogas plants can partially or completely replace small outdated boiler houses and provide electricity and heat to nearby villages and settlements.
+5. Biogas plants can partially or completely replace small outdated boiler houses and provide electricity and heat to nearby villages and towns.

-At present, the main technological process for the neutralization of municipal solid waste is their incineration in devices of various types.
-The first enterprise in Russia to implement a four-stage gas cleaning system that meets the requirements of European standards for emissions of harmful substances with flue gases from solid waste incinerators was the Moscow waste incineration plant No. 2 (MSZ No. 2).
+Currently, the main technological process for neutralizing solid waste is its combustion in devices of various types.
+The first enterprise in Russia to implement a four-stage gas purification system that meets the requirements of European standards for emissions of harmful substances from flue gases from solid waste combustion plants was the Moscow Waste Incineration Plant No. 2 (MSP No. 2).
 In the first stage of purification, high-temperature reduction of nitrogen oxides to elemental nitrogen is carried out.
-In the second stage, the content of dioxins in flue gases is reduced.
-In the third stage, the process of neutralization of acid gases (HCl, HF) takes place.
-In the fourth stage, flue gases are cleaned of dust.
+In the second stage, the content of dioxins in the flue gases is reduced.
+In the third stage, the process of neutralization of acid gases (HCl, HF) occurs.
+In the fourth stage, the flue gases are cleaned of dust.

 Rice.
-3. Scheme of the technological line MSZ No. 2
+3. Scheme of the MSZ No. 2 production line

-On the rice.
-3 the scheme of the waste treatment line is given.
-Solid household waste is fed through the bunker to the grate of the incineration boiler.
-Slag and ash formed during combustion are transferred to the slag processing shop.
-Flue gases from the combustion zone enter the afterburning chamber, where the products of incomplete combustion are additionally oxidized and organochlorine polycyclic compounds are decomposed.
-The steam generated by waste incineration boilers with parameters of 15kgf/cm2 and 2400C goes to the plant's own needs and is sent to a heat-insulating power plant (TUES).
+On rice.
+3 A diagram of the waste treatment line is shown.
+Solid household waste is fed through a hopper onto the grate of the incineration boiler.
+The slag and ash generated during combustion are transferred to the slag processing shop.
+Flue gases from the combustion zone enter the afterburning chamber, where post-oxidation of incomplete combustion products and decomposition of organochlorine polycyclic compounds occur.
+The steam produced by waste incineration boilers with parameters of 15 kgf/cm2 and 2400C goes to the plant’s own needs and is sent to a thermal insulation power plant (TUES).

 Tab.
-1. Main parameters of operation of waste incineration boilers installed at MSZ No. 2.
+1. Basic operating parameters of waste incineration boilers installed at MSZ No. 2.

 Rice.
-4. Technological scheme of the flue gas cleaning system from nitrogen oxides.
+4. Technological diagram of the flue gas purification system from nitrogen oxides.

-The developed control system performs the functions of automatic control and automated program-logical control of the process.
-The solution of these problems is carried out by an intelligent control device - a microprocessor controller.
-Operating experience of the flue gas cleaning system has shown that this system makes it possible to completely solve the problem and ensure that the concentration of NO in flue gases after cleaning is maintained in the range from 30 to 70 mg/m3.
+The developed control system performs the functions of automatic regulation and automated program-logical process control.
+The solution to these problems is carried out by an intelligent control device - a microprocessor controller.
+Experience in operating a flue gas purification system has shown that this system can completely solve the problem and ensure that the concentration of NO in flue gases after purification is maintained in the range from 30 to 70 mg/m3.

-As another example, it should be said about the processing of production waste, namely radioactive waste.
+As another example, we should mention the processing of industrial waste, namely radioactive waste.

-Russia has developed a technology for plasma-thermal processing of radioactive waste, which is proposed for use in countries where there is a need for the disposal of radioactive waste of low and medium levels of radioactivity.
-Satisfaction of this need can be demonstrated by the example of Bulgaria.
-In this country, there are 2 main enterprises that accumulate radioactive and hazardous waste of various origins: the Kozloduy nuclear power plant and the Novi Khan storage facility.
-At these enterprises, the technology proposed by the Russian Research Center "Kurchatov Institute" has been implemented.
+In Russia, a technology for plasma-thermal processing of radioactive waste has been developed, which is proposed for use in countries where there is a need for the disposal of radioactive waste of low and medium levels of radioactivity.
+Satisfaction of this need can be demonstrated using the example of Bulgaria.
+In this country there are 2 main enterprises that accumulate radioactive and hazardous waste of various origins: the Kozloduy nuclear power plant and the Novi Han storage facility.
+These enterprises have implemented the technology proposed by the Russian Research Center “Kurchatov Institute”.

-The process of plasma processing of waste consists in the use of plasma arc heaters (plasma torches) to ensure the gasification of organic components, followed by the combustion of the resulting pyrogas, purification of combustion products and the release of neutralized gaseous products into the atmosphere.
+The process of plasma waste processing consists of the use of plasma arc heaters (plasmatrons) to ensure gasification of organic components, followed by combustion of the resulting pyrogas, purification of combustion products and release of neutralized gaseous products into the atmosphere.

 Advantages: